frehelfer/100DaysOfSwiftUI/P05-WordScramble/README.md

-# Project 02 - 🏳️ GuessTheFlag
+# Project 05 - 🔤 WordScramble

 **Purpose of the App :**

-A game that randomly asks the user for national flags and earns points as they get the correct answer.
+A game where you earn points by generating meaningful words from randomly given words.

 ##

 **Features Learned :**

-Stack, Image, Gradient, Frames, Buttons, Alerts, Desing
+ List, UITextChecker, and more.

 ##